 Electrical items are collected on alternate Fridays as part of a separate collection service.
-The items to be collected should be left at the front of your property, where you would normally present your wheeled bins for collection. we are unable to enter your property to collect items.
+The items should be left at the front of your property, where you would normally present your wheeled bins for collection. we are unable to enter your property to collect items.

-If your property has a communal collection point, electrical items should be left outside your property, at the front for easy access.
+If your property has a communal collection point, electrical items should be left outside, at the front for easy access.

-The cut-off time for arranging elcectrical collections is 3.30pm on the Tuesday before the Friday collection.
+The cut-off time for arranging an electrical collection is 3.30pm on the Tuesday before the Friday collection.

-If you can’t physically move your electrical items because you are disabled, please contact Social Services at Derbyshire County Council who should be able to help you.
+If you cannot physically move your electrical items because you are disabled, please contact Social Services at Derbyshire County Council who should be able to help you.